Jun 29, 2016 11:00 AM Data summit unites BGSU, high school educators

 Dr. Albert Dzur, a BGSU professor of political science, has developed a concept called democratic professionalism that is being used as a framework for a two-year series of seminars called “Re-imagining Professionalism in Mental Health: Towards Co-Production,” held at Leeds and Oxford universities in the U.K.

-Not in Our Town Bowling Green, a partnership between Bowling Green State University and the city dedicated to combatting hate, has been honored by the International Town and Gown Association for improving the quality of campus and community life.
+Not in Our Town Bowling Green, a partnership between Bowling Green State University and the city dedicated to combating hate, has been honored by the International Town and Gown Association for improving the quality of campus and community life.

 Incoming freshman Cole Alexander is looking forward to his time at Bowling Green State University, particularly meeting new people, taking intellectually challenging classes and getting involved in intramural sports and activities.
 The Award of High Distinction Scholarship recipient will also participate in Honors College.